aspose-words/Aspose.Words-Documentation/python_via_dotnet/developer-guide/programming-with-documents/working-with-styles-and-themes/_index.md

 ﻿---
-title: Working with Styles and Themes
+title: Working with Styles and Themes in Python
+articleTitle: Working with Styles and Themes
+linktitle: Working with Styles and Themes
 description: "Access and manage styles and themes in a document using python."
 type: docs
 weight: 40